Skip to main content

 - `conn.insertOne(collection, document)`

-- `conn.getMany(collection, query, options)` // **IMPORTANT:** This function returns a stream - add `.toArray()` to the end of the chain if you need to get out an array to manipulate data (sort, filter, map etc.)
+- `conn.getMany(collection, query, options)` // **IMPORTANT:** This function returns a stream - use it with `.toArray()` if you need to get out an array to manipulate data (sort, filter, map etc.)

 - `conn.updateOne(collection, ID | Query, updateOperators, options)` // options: `{"upsert": true}`